Need fresh thinking?

 And here’s the kicker stat: 87% of online marketers use video content.
 The good news for restaurants is that a quality video strategy doesn’t need to cost a fortune.
 You’re convinced, right?

-Here are 8 great video ideas to help get your restaurant started.
+Here are eight great video ideas to help get your restaurant started.

 Consumers don’t have patience for long-form video spots.
 We click the skip button and hesitate playing mobile videos that appear lengthy.
 Short videos—even those under10 seconds—can work very well for restaurants.
 A close-up of a plate being set on a table.
 Someone squirting ketchup on a burger.
 Stirring a milkshake.
 On Facebook, where videos play automatically, brief videos work perfectly.
 By the time someone scrolls past your video they may have already seen the whole thing.

 Food should be the focus of your videos, but don’t overlook your employees.
-Consumers enjoy behind-the-scenes clips that feature kitchen staff preparing dishes.
+Consumers enjoy and will engage with behind-the-scenes clips that feature kitchen staff preparing awesome dishes.
 Better yet, have a chef/cook give a quick list of what’s in a certain dish, or maybe the secret ingredient in a signature meal.

 If you’re willing—and you should be—don’t be afraid to share your recipes, which are among the most shared content online.
 While you’re at it, encourage customers to share their own recipes and post them to all social media platforms.
-If you feel your recipes are proprietary, then show a meal being prepared without divulging the exact measurements.
+If you feel your recipes are proprietary, then offer cooking tips or show a meal being prepared without divulging the exact measurements.
 And if you want, you can say, “Plus a secret ingredient only our chef knows!”
-Have fun with it.
+It's all about creating relationships with your audience.
+So have fun with it.

 This is one of the most difficult elements to get right.
 The only thing worse than not using video is posting a boring one.
 Your video content should reflect the essence of your brand and do so in an entertaining way—perhaps with humor or a touch of attitude.